Call to Action (CTA) is defined as any message inviting the user to perform a specific action.

 In the example above, you can see a customized CTA link on Instagram.

 Sometimes, when you say it should be "better ”, or “more creative", nothing comes up.
 In such cases, sticking to simpler ideas will save the day.
-Simple CTAs that attract the attention and curiosity of the target audience prove to be more clickable than you think.
+Simple CTAs that attract the attention and curiosity of the target audience proved to be more clickable than you think.

 The above is a delightful visual example of a simple and creative CTA.
 "Let us find your next car.
 This will be much easier than drawing."
 Don't you think it's amazing?